SourceGroove/jackons-simple-date-module/README.md

 ```

 ### Change the date representation
-If you want to specify a supported date representation other than the default (ISO),
+If you want to specify a supported date representation other than the default (UTC),
 you can set it in the SimpleDateModule constructor as follows:

 ```java